adi-ben-yehuda/Download-files/README.md

 http://1.2.3.4:80/
 ```
 This line addresses the server located at address 1.2.3.4 and listens to port 80 and requests the path /
+If you run the server on your computer, you can write localhost instead of the local IP address 127.0.0.1

-Open new terminals for the clients and run the following command:
+Open new terminals for the server and run the following command:

 ```
-python client.py ip port
+python server.py port
 ```
 For example:
 ```
-python client.py 127.0.0.1 12345
+python server.py 12345
 ```
-## Project status
-The project is in the beginning stages and will develop over time.

 ## Contact
 Created by @adi-ben-yehuda and @ShaharMosh - feel free to contact us!